ktsu-dev/FileSystemProvider/DESCRIPTION.md

-A simple, thread-safe provider for centralized filesystem access in .NET applications using System.IO.Abstractions.
-Provides easy testing support with mock filesystems and async context isolation.
+A clean, dependency injection-first provider for filesystem access in .NET applications using System.IO.Abstractions.
+Features thread-safe operations, async context isolation, lazy initialization, and factory pattern for easy testing with mock filesystems.
+Built for modern .NET dependency injection.